ILLIXR/ILLIXR/docs/building_ILLIXR.md

 the separated command-line arguments to run ILLIR, while `%b` is replaced with the stringified command-line arguments.

+Finally, we support two profiles: `opt`, which compiles with `-O3` and disables debug prints, and `dbg`, which compiles with debug flags and enables debug prints.

 ```yaml
 profile: opt
 ```